lancedb/lance/README.md

 pip install pylance
 ```

-Thanks for its Apache Arrow-first APIs, `lance` can be used as a native `Arrow` extension.
+Thanks to its Apache Arrow-first APIs, `lance` can be used as a native `Arrow` extension.
 For example, it enables users to directly use `DuckDB` to analyze lance dataset
 via [DuckDB's Arrow integration](https://duckdb.org/docs/guides/python/sql_on_arrow).